It is the star to every wandering bark,

 Its parental atomic particles must have existed in an incredible furnace, with temperatures of at least 10 million Kelvin and central densities around twenty times that of iron, called a star's core.
 Only in those extreme temperatures and pressures, will these parental, positively charged particles be able to overcome their mutually repulsive electromagnetic forces and slam into each other at speeds of a few hundreds of kilometers per second.
 In doing so, they will lose a little bit of themselves, in the form of their combined mass.
 By Einstein's famous equation: E = mc2, their missing mass becomes a gamma ray photon that pops into existence.

 As the stellar core is made of completely ionized gases, known as plasma, no electrons orbit any atomic nuclei, thus no atoms exist there that can capture and consume the newly conceived photon.
-It begins its journey, passing through the core, whose densities quickly plunge, and out to the next region in less than a second.
+But it does bang into other charged particles, new nuclei or free electrons that can convert its energy into higher velocities before expelling it again, and over and over It journeys on, passing through the core, whose densities quickly plunge as the photon nears its surface, and out to the next region in less than a second.

 At the photosphere layer, the medium's density is so low, it becomes optically transparent and those visible photons will then quickly pass through the stellar atmosphere.
-Here the atoms in the stellar chromosphere will have their last chance to capture photons of choice energies, preventing their release.
-The remaining photons, the majority that do not have such particular energies for capturing, will finally burst free of the star.
-This is the birth of starlight.
+Here some of the atoms in the stellar chromosphere will have their last chance to capture photons of choice energies, preventing their release.
+The remaining photons that escape through that atmosphere, the majority that do not have such particular energies for capturing, will finally burst free of the star.
+And the starlight is born.

 The starlight photon journeys onwards through space at the exacting speed of nearly 300,000 kilometers per